Ukraine latest: Russia faces sanctions after Putin orders in troops | DW | 22.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The West is preparing a round of fresh sanctions against Russia.
-At the UN Security Council, the US said it is "nonsense" that Russian forces Putin is sending into Ukraine are "peacekeepers."
+The parliaments in the self-proclaimed republics of Luhansk and Donetsk ratified a friendship treaty with Russiia.
 Follow DW for the latest.

 Ukrainian border guards at a checkpoint with the territory controlled by Russian-backed separatists in Novotroitske, eastern Ukraine.

-Note: This article was last updated at 09:44 UTC